Writing Tests

 Unit tests

-Unit tests can be written beside the application's source code (i.e., inside the src/ directory of the project).
-There are two major differences to normal Rust unit tests:
+Unit tests are written beside the application's source code (i.e., inside the src directory of the project).
+There are several differences to normal Rust unit tests:

-• the #[webassembly_test] attribute is used instead of the usual #[test] attribute.
+• the #[webassembly_test] attribute must be used instead of the usual #[test] attribute.

 Example